From Wikipedia, the free encyclopedia.

 Usually, a second course or even a main course can also be served as appetizers, obviously in smaller proportions.

 The name derives from the Persian word kebab, together with the diminutive of Slavic languages -čići (in Croatian, Bosnian: ćevapčići/ćevapi; in Slovenian: čevapčiči/čevapi).
 In some areas, such as Serbia, they are also called only “ćevapi,” without the diminutive with which they are better known abroad and, in particular, in Italy.
 In Macedonia, they are also called “kebapi,” a denomination closer to the original one.

 The origins of ćevapčići

 According to Branislav Nušić, ćevapčići were served for the first time in Belgrade around 1860 in the tavern “Da Tanasko Rajić” near the Great Market (today’s Students’ Square).
-According to Nušić, the tavern owner, Živko (who is supposed to have originated from the Leskovac region), had become so rich that with the profits, he was able to build a church in his home region.
+According to Nušić, the tavern owner, Živko (who is supposed to have originated from the Leskovac region), had become so rich that he was able to build a church with the profits home region.